-It is the unfortunate reality that every American metropolitan area struggles with income inequality, concentrated poverty, unequal incarceration rates, disparate health outcomes, and poor overall quality of life for African Americans.
-Milwaukee is not unique in the comprehensive issues faced by its African American population.
-The infant mortality rate is more than double for Black children than white children, the income and homeownership rates for Black Milwaukeeans is two times less than their white counterparts, the rate of African American men facing mass incarceration is nearly double the national average, and Black Milwaukeeans on average live 14 years less than a white person in the County.
+It is the unfortunate reality that every American metropolitan area struggles with income inequality, concentrated poverty, unequal incarceration rates, disparate health outcomes, and poor overall quality of life for people of color.
+Milwaukee is not unique in the comprehensive issues faced by its communities of color, now the majority population in the County per the 2020 census.

 Milwaukee County recognizes that institutional racism plays a critical role in these inequities and disparities plaguing their community.
 And the County is committed to making authentic and lasting change.
 The County is led by the vision that Milwaukee will be the healthiest County in Wisconsin by achieving racial equity.
 By dismantling institutional racism in its organization and building policies, practices, and a culture that ensures race no longer predicts health outcomes, Milwaukee County can ensure outcomes for everyone will improve.

-To this end, in 2017, the County formed its Office on African American Affairs (OAAA).
-OAAA plays a critical role in recognizing and resolving the County’s racial inequities and provides advice, guidance, training, and technical assistance to normalize, operationalize, and institutionalize racial equity within the County’s operations, policy, and programs.
-Since 2017, OAAA has enabled the County to pass a first-of-its-kind resolution declaring racism a public health crisis, after which 170 other jurisdictions followed suit; joined the Government Alliance on Race and Equity (GARE) to receive additional technical assistance; trained more than 3,600 county employees in racial equity and implicit bias; and developed and implemented a racial equity tool to analyze the racial impact of cuts and investments on the 2020 and 2021 budgets, among other initiatives.
-OAAA has been a critical driver in Milwaukee County’s efforts to shift its institutional power and dismantle racist policies and practices.
+To this end, in 2022, the County formed its Office of Equity (OoE).
+OoE plays a critical role in recognizing and resolving the County’s racial inequities and provides advice, guidance, training, and technical assistance to normalize, operationalize, and institutionalize racial equity within the County’s operations, policy, and programs.
+OoE builds upon the work of the County’s Office on African American Affairs which enabled the County to pass a first-of-its-kind resolution declaring racism a public health crisis, after which 170 other jurisdictions followed suit; joined the Government Alliance on Race and Equity (GARE) to receive additional technical assistance; trained more than 3,600 county employees in racial equity and implicit bias; and developed and implemented a racial equity tool to analyze the racial impact of cuts and investments on the 2020 and 2021 budgets, among other initiatives.
+OoE is now empowered to drive Milwaukee County’s efforts to shift its institutional power and dismantle racist policies and practices.

-In the face of Covid-19, Milwaukee County is further dedicated to institutionalizing racial equity and ensuring race will no longer be a predictor of a resident’s health.
-To support these efforts, Milwaukee County’s OAAA will partner with FUSE Corps to host an Executive Fellow for one year to increase coordination and build enterprise-wide and regional capacity to advance health and racial equity throughout all 19 municipalities in Milwaukee County.
-The Executive Fellow will evaluate the County’s ecosystem of equity initiatives and establish an ‘equity innovation lab’ to support strategies grounded in a county-wide shared vision of equity, strengthening the County’s internal and regional racial equity infrastructure.
+To support these efforts, Milwaukee County’s OoE will partner with FUSE Corps to host an Executive Fellow for one year to increase coordination and build enterprise-wide and regional capacity to advance health and racial equity throughout all 19 municipalities in Milwaukee County.
+The Executive Fellow will evaluate the County’s ecosystem of equity initiatives, support racial equity capacity building across County departments, strategic plan strategy teams, special initiatives, and municipalities, and help implement strategies grounded in a county-wide shared vision of equity, strengthening the County’s internal and regional racial equity infrastructure.

 PROJECT SUMMARY & POTENTIAL DELIVERABLES